nexpy/nxrefine/_sources/sample.rst.txt

 The scan files are stored using the hierarchical `NeXus format
 <http://www.nexusformat.org/>`__, in which the data for each scan are stored in groups, or entries, conforming to the `NXentry` base class.
 There is one entry for each sample rotation scan, usually labelled `f1`, `f2`, `f3`, *etc.*, although the number of such scans can vary.
 There is also a top-level entry (called 'entry'), which contains the metadata that is common to all the rotation scans, as well as the results of merging the reduced data from each one.

 In the example on the right, most of the items are also groups corresponding to different base classes, that contain either raw data, reduced data, metadata, or information resulting from each component of the workflow.
-When the NeXus file is loaded into NeXpy, its contents can be inspected in a tree view, such as the one shown here.
+When the NeXus file is loaded into *NeXpy*, its contents can be inspected in a tree view, such as the one shown here.
 Here are a few examples.

 :instrument: This is a group that contains instrumental parameters, such
              as the incident wavelength, detector distance, goniometer